 - Making Pet Kennels.

-- Storing goods in the adverse atmosphere.
+- Storing goods in an adverse atmosphere.

 The term crate typically implies a large and strong container.
 Plastic crates are often smaller in size and are called as a case or container.
 With the advancement of plastic and packaging industry, different types of plastic crates are available in the market.